Wolfsrudel/iac-hc-terraform-guides/infrastructure-as-code/hashistack/quick-start/terraform-azure/README.md

 ## Solution

-Provision a quick start HashiStack cluster in a private network with a jump host.
+Provision a quick start HashiStack cluster in a public network with a jump host.

 The Azure Quick Start HashiStack guide leverages the scripts in the [Guides Configuration Repo](https://github.com/hashicorp/guides-configuration) to do runtime configuration for the HashiStack.
 Although using `curl bash` at runtime is _not_ best practices, this makes it quick and easy to standup a HashiStack cluster with no external dependencies like pre-built images.
 This guide will also forgo setting up TLS/encryption on Consul, Vault, & Nomad for the sake of simplicity.